Money ball - Sabermetrics, you too can analyze data…

 You should see this if everything is successful:

-Click Select your data to continue.
+Click Select your data

 You should get a warning for starting to do the initial sync.
 As this is public data it is not a concern.
 But be mindful of your company’s data governance policies for your production environment.
 Click start initial sync: